 Nearly 17-million women in the U.S. and nearly 370 million women across the globe suffer from a condition known as Lipedema.
 What is regularly associated with unruly weight gain in its initial stages can quickly spiral out of control if left undiagnosed.
 Often striking in a woman’s mid-20s, Lipedema is a disease that leads to the excessive buildup of fat cells primarily in the arms and legs.
 Going far beyond the appearance of extra pounds, those who suffer from Lipedema often present with pockets of fat on the limbs that appear disproportionate in comparison to the rest of the body.

-Woman suffering with Lipedema often report the disease in association with painful symptoms that trigger difficulties dealing with everyday life activities.
-Excessive swelling often comes with pain, numbness and bruising.
+Women suffering from this disease often report the association with lipedema pain symptoms that trigger difficulties dealing with everyday life activities.
+Excessive swelling often comes with pain, numbness, and bruising.
 In its advanced stages, Lipedema can impact mobility and provokes vascular and lymphatic swelling which can lead to further medical complications.

 Finding a Solution